-Recall that the different trope bundle theories analyze monadic inherence in different ways.
+Recall that the different trope bundle theories analyze mo-nadic inherence in different ways.
 For the present purposes, it suffices to consider two trope theories.
 Campbell's (1990) theory takes objects as mereological sums of mutually co-located ("compresent") tropes.
 Correspondingly, trope t inheres in object i if and only if t is a part of i and t is co-located with i.24

-By contrast, in the trope theory SNT (Keinänen 2011; Keinänen & Hakkarainen 2010, 2014), tropes are assumed to be mutually existentially dependent beings and objects are constituted as aggregates of tropes connected by the formal ontological relations of rigid and generic dependence.25 Here, I confine myself to outlining the features of the SNT directly relevant to the present discussion.26 According to the SNT, every object has either a single nuclear trope or, alternatively, two or more tropes rigidly dependent on each other, the nuclear exist, it is a primitive fact about them that certain formal ontological relations hold, cf. Hakkarainen (2018) for this kind of account of ontological categories.
+By contrast, in the trope theory SNT (Keinänen 2011; Keinänen & Hakkarainen 2010, 2014), tropes are assumed to be mutually existentially dependent beings and objects are constituted as aggregates of tropes connected by the formal ontological relations of rigid and generic dependence.25 Here, I confine myself to outlining the features of the SNT directly relevant to the present discussion.26 According to the SNT, every object has either a single nuclear trope or, alternatively, two or more tropes rigidly dependent on each other, the nutions hold, cf. Hakkarainen (2018) for this kind of account of ontological categories.

-24 Since Campbell (1990, secs.4.3-4.4) constructs complex quantity tropes as "conjunctive compresences" of simpler tropes falling under the same determinable, an additional maximality condition would be needed to be added to the analysis in order to deal with such mutually co-located tropes forming a complex trope.
+24 Since Campbell (1990, secs.
+4.3-4.4) constructs complex quantity tropes as "conjunctive compresences" of simpler tropes falling under the same determinable, an additional maximality condition would be needed to be added to the analysis in order to deal with such mutually co-located tropes forming a complex trope.

 25 Let " \leq " be a relation of improper parthood and "E!" the predicate of (singular) existence.
-Entity e is strongly rigidly dependent on entity f, if the following condition holds: $\neg(\Box E!f) \& \Box ((E!e \rightarrow E!f) \& \neg(f \leq e))$, cf. Simons (1987, 112, 294ff.).
+Entity e is strongly rigidly dependent on entity f, if the following condition holds: $\neg(\Box E!f) \& \Box$ ((E!e \rightarrow E!f) & \neg (f \leq e)), cf. Simons (1987, 112, 294ff.).